Software Engineering: A Modern Approach

 assume that all these vehicles are stored in a list.
 Thus, we consider

-of different classes, all of which are subclasses of
+objects of different classes, all subclassing Vehicle

 .

 Problem: In the parking control system, there is a recurring need to perform operations on all parked vehicles.
-For instance, tasks such as printing information about the parked vehicles, saving this data to a file, or sending messages to vehicle owners are frequently required.
+For instance, tasks such as printing information about the parked vehicles, saving this data to a file, or sending messages to vehicle owners are commonly required.

 Vehicle